anitaposch/anita-grav/user/pages/06.donate/page.md

 Join Anita's community and learn more about Bitcoin in our [membership program](https://my.cracktheorange.com/memberships/) and [course](https://my.cracktheorange.com/learn-bitcoin-course/).

-## Donate bitcoin to BFF based in Zambia
+## Donate Bitcoin to BFF Based in Zambia

 All work with BFF is donation based.
 Donations will be used in a variety of ways including: